g-paras/sentiment-analysis-api/README.md

 - The above mentioned feature is in beta version, you can check it our [here](https://sentiment-analysis-web-app.herokuapp.com/test)

-- Added session object to remember admin credentials to a small time
+- Added session object to remember admin credentials for some time

 - Now you can upload a test file of reviews and then it will show you the graph of the predicted sentiments.
 Check it out [here](https://sentiment-analysis-web-app.herokuapp.com/upload)

-- Implemented custom scroll bar, now it looks kind of cool and now you can use it as a pwa, go to 'add to screen' and then it will be a stand alone app
+- Implemented custom scroll bar, now it looks kind of cool and now you can use it as a pwa, go to 'add to screen' and then it will be a standalone chrome app